JasonLocklin/Dissertation/VWM/Results.md

 distinct questions each measure addresses.

-[Guessing 1] Guessing measures the tendency to indicate a colour that was not represented in any of the target distributions (see figure a).
+[Guessing 1] Guessing measures the tendency to indicate a colour that was not represented in any of the distributions (see figure a).
 The restricted range of probability scores, and high frequency of near-zero outcomes produced a highly skewed and non-normal distribution that even with data transformations, was not sufficiently normal for parametric analysis to be appropriate.
-The means of the three groups and two target conditions can be seen in figure \ref{fig_VWM_MTarget}.
-As an attempt to analyze the data, the two target conditions were collapsed to produce means for a more generic "multi-target" performance metric.
+The means of the three groups and two square conditions can be seen in figure \ref{fig_VWM_MTarget}.
+As an attempt to analyze the data, the two square conditions were collapsed to produce means for a more generic "multi-square" performance metric.